Flooding knocks out power, triggers landslides in US and Canada | DW | 17.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US state of Washington reported widespread power outages, and Canadian officials cut off railway access to the Port of Vancouver.
+The US state of Washington reported widespread power outages, and floods cut railway access to the Port of Vancouver.
 At least one person has died and several are missing across the region.

 Days of torrential rain have caused severe flooding and landslides across part of Canada and the northwestern United States, with thousands of people being evacuated or rescued from stranded vehicles.